firesim/firesim/docs/Golden-Gate/Bridge-Walkthrough.rst

 UART Bridge Target-Side Chisel
 ++++++++++++++++++++++++++++++
 The first order of business when designing a new bridge is to implement its target side.
-In the case of UART we've defined a Chiesl BlackBox extending Bridge.
+In the case of UART we've defined a Chisel BlackBox extending Bridge.
 We'll instantiate this BlackBox and connect it to UART IO in the top-level of our chip.